IkuzakIkuzok/ReadonlyLocalVariables/README.md

 ## Installation

-You can download packages from [NuGet](https://www.nuget.org/packages/ReadonlyLocalVariables/).
+You can download the package from [NuGet](https://www.nuget.org/packages/ReadonlyLocalVariables/).

 ## Usage

 After installing the analyzer, reassignment to a local variable results in an error.
 If there are local variables for which you want to allow reassignment in exceptional cases, you can explicitly specify this by adding the `ReadonlyLocalVariables.ReassignableVariable` attribute to the method.

 ```C#
 using ReadonlyLocalVariables;